 Makes about 9 fluffy/not compacted cups of salad

-2 – 15 ounce cans fruit cocktail with maraschino cherries and grapes in light syrup
+2 – 15 ounce cans or 850 grams fruit cocktail with maraschino cherries and grapes in light syrup

-1 – 15 ounce cans mandarin oranges in light syrup
+1 – 15 ounce cans or 425 grams mandarin oranges in light syrup

-1 – 8 ounce can pineapple tidbits in light syrup
+1 – 8 ounce can or 227 grams pineapple tidbits in light syrup

 4 ounces or 113 grams real Philadelphia cream cheese - slightly warmed